-Researchers are asked to describe how compensation will be handled in situations where participants do not complete the study.
-The Tri-Council Policy Statement, article 3.1 regarding voluntary consent, reads "the participant should not suffer any disadvantage or reprisal for withdrawing nor should any payment due prior to the point of withdrawing be withheld.
-If the research project used a lump-sum incentive for participation, the participant is entitled to the entire amount" (TCPS 3.1 - Application (b)).
-An incremental compensation plan can be appropriate and should be clearly explained to participants, usually through the consent form.
+Researchers are asked to describe how incentives will be handled in situations where participants do not complete the study.
+The Tri-Council Policy Statement, Article 3.1 regarding voluntary consent, reads "the participant should not suffer any disadvantage or reprisal for withdrawing nor should any payment due prior to the point of withdrawing be withheld.
+If the research project used a lump-sum incentive for participation, the participant is entitled to the entire amount" (TCPS2 3.1 - Application (b)).
+An incremental compensation plan (payment schedule) can be appropriate and should be clearly explained to participants, usually through the consent form.